kieranmv95/kieran.venison.website/src/posts/building-a-game-in-3-hours.md

 ![kanye west angry laugh](kanye-west-laugh.gif)

-With that in mind, even though the time cap was only 3-4 hours it would have been wiser to spend 40 minutes of that time actually planning the build, I would have likely got to the same game in terms of end resultand would likely have faced other issues from doing a different approach but I strongly think I would have come to a better structured approach which would be much more extensible and polished than this one.
+With that in mind, even though the time cap was only 3-4 hours it would have been wiser to spend 40 minutes of that time actually planning the build, I would have likely got to the same game in terms of end result and would likely have faced other issues from doing a different approach but I strongly think I would have come to a better structured approach which would be much more extensible and polished than this one.

 ## It wasn't just a game